astralfrontier/astralfrontier.org/content/blog/gaming-recap-september-29-2024.md

 It's therefore discouraging to see the other players get excited about an SCRPG one-shot in the same universe where I've been putting so much work.
-This isn't their problem to solve - this is only how I feel about it - but it's frustrating and discouraging.
+This isn't their problem to solve - this is only how I feel about it - but it's frustrating because I'm told they like that I'm doing it, but that they don't have time to engage with it.
-So while Thursday SCRPG has been interesting, I'm honestly ready to move to Brindlewood Bay to get away from feeling annoyed and disheartened.
+So while Thursday SCRPG has been interesting, I'm honestly ready to move to Brindlewood Bay to get away from feeling disheartened.